mishelashala/intro-to-ddd/README.md

 [^onion-architecture]: See ["The Onion Architecture: Part 1"](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/) for reference
 [^refactoring]: DDD promotes a style of refactoring that should always aim to strengthten the model, not to weaken it.
 In other words: we should not refactor just for the sake of, but with the clear intention in mind of making the model more accurate.
 [^open-layers-closed-layers]: [Software Architecture Patterns](https://towardsdatascience.com/software-architecture-patterns-98043af8028) by Anuradha Wickramarachchi
+[^structural-equality]: When dealing with terms of identity we must avoid structural equality at all costs.
+As we said, antities can have different representations, this includes having more or less fields/properties in certain points of times.
+Also, structural inequality becomes useless when we compare the same entity over times since entities' internal state can change.
+[^external-ids]: It is pretty common to delegate the identity definition/generation to external services like databases or other persistance mechanisms.